Hyle33ies/CSC1004-Java-Chatroom/README.md

 ## Multi-Client Chat

-To generate multiple users to simulate multi-client chat, you can click on "New User Login" to arouse another login window, you can login with another user. **Don't use** your current user!
+To generate multiple users to simulate multi-client chat, you can click on "New User Login" to arouse another login window, you can log in with another user. **Don't use** your current user!
 This will cause confusion when chatting (you cannot get yourself while Getting Online Friends).

 *update 23.4.19: The confusion here is solved in the newest version.
 If you have logged in, you'll be banned from logging with the same user!*